This is very important because I do not wish to upset any persons, companies or governments that may come here.

 The KL office will be closed on the following dates.
 Please ensure that anything urgent is given enough time to be sorted.
 To contact us during these times please send me an SMS, an e-mail or use the Contact Me page.

 Please note that Ramadan month 2017 is between the 27th May and 25th June.
 There may be service issues during this period and meetings are probably best avoided.

-Castlestone no longer provide a weekly summary of the major stocks and commodities price movements but now have a monthly report on the global markets.
-I shall keep this updated as often as possible but you can always use the Contact Me section to request the latest information.
+Castlestone no longer provide reports on the global markets.
+I shall keep other information updated as often as possible but you can always use the Contact Me section to request the latest details.
 More information about the Castlestone range of funds and their performances can be found on the Castlestone Funds page.